InflamedBanana/AsterowaveAI/README.md

 I stripped all unnecessary or too complicated features like bonuses etc, to make it simpler at first.

+The ML-agents library isn't included in the repository.

 ### Progress :

 I will update the progress here :